 Swallowing Hearing Aid Batteries can cause Chemical and Electrical Burns

 Children are very curious people, so when they encounter something like a coin, small plastic toys, or a hearing aid battery, one of their first reactions is to place it in their mouth, and then possibly swallow it.
-While kids are spending more time at home, please remember that those button/disc batteries - which are smaller than a U.S. dime - can potentially be deadly if swallowed.
+While kids are spending more time at home, please remember that button/disc batteries - which are smaller than a U.S. dime - can be potentially deadly if swallowed.